particle1331/ok-transformer/docs/intro.md

 ---
 name: banner
 ---
-A collage of various figures and diagrams from the notebooks.
+Figures and diagrams from the notebooks.
 ```

 #